laminas/laminas-filter/docs/book/v3/standard-filters.md

 // Returns 'This is my content '
 ```

-> ### Supported Languages
->
+NOTE: **Supported Languages**
-> `Alpha` works on almost all languages, except: Chinese, Japanese and Korean.
+`Alpha` works on almost all languages, except: Chinese, Japanese and Korean.
-> Within these languages, the english alphabet is used instead of the characters
+Within these languages, the english alphabet is used instead of the characters from these languages.
-> from these languages.
-The language itself is detected using the `Locale`
+The language itself is detected using the `Locale` class.
-> class.

 ## BaseName